neznajko/split/README.md

 ```
 will start running forever after *n* around *23*.
 One possible workaround is to realize that for
 even nombres, we don't need to ck all splits but only the last symmetric *(n/2,n/2)* split which
-will roughly double the computational range.
+will roughly double nombres' range.

 https://youtu.be/BEM-9mPe120